 Jose goes on to say that his wife was great in the beginning but soon changed after they got married.
 That’s why he’s searching for what to do when you regret getting married, and why he feels trapped in his marriage.
-“My wife stopped loving me and only focused on her son,” he says.
+“My wife stopped loving me and only focuses on her son,” he says.

 How are your children affected by your marriage?